Sindhu-Sauvīra: Persian conquest

-In 518 BCE, Sindhu-Sauvīra was conquered by the Persian Achaemenid Empire's Xšāyaθiya Xšāyaθiyānām ("King of Kings"), Darius I, after which it was organised into the satrapy (province) of Hiⁿdūš.
+In 518 BCE, Sindhu-Sauvīra was conquered by the Persian Achaemenid Empire under Darius I, after which it was organised into the satrapy (province) of Hi^{n}dūš.

 Later history

 Roruka was probably the capital of the king Mousikanos, who was encountered by Alexander the Great while sailing down the Indus in 326 BCE.

 The Sauvīra people or country were mentioned in the Junâgaḍh inscription of Rudradáman (150 CE).

-Buddhist sites in Sindh are numerous, including a stupa at Brahmanabad (Mansura); Sirah-ji-takri near Rohri, Sukkur; Kahu-Jo-Daro at Mirpur Khas, Nawabshah; Sudheran-Jo-Thul near Hyderabad; Thul Mir Rukan stupa; Thul Hairo Khan Stupa; Bhaleel-Shah-Thul square stupas (5th–7th century A.D) at Dadu, and Kot-Bambhan-Thul buddhist tower near Tando Muhammad Khan.
+Buddhist sites in Sindh are numerous, including a stupa at Brahmanabad; Sirah-ji-takri near Rohri, Sukkur; Kahu-Jo-Daro at Mirpur Khas, Nawabshah; Sudheran-Jo-Thul near Hyderabad; Thul Mir Rukan stupa; Thul Hairo Khan Stupa; Bhaleel-Shah-Thul square stupas (5th–7th century A.D) at Dadu, and Kot-Bambhan-Thul buddhist tower near Tando Muhammad Khan.
 In the 12th century king Kumarapala excavated an ancient Jivantasvami Mahavira image from the ruins of Vītabhaya-pattana, and brought it to be installed at a Jain temple in his capital city Patan.